Abwuds/JIGS/Context.md

 * What we don't care about : The syntax.
 * What is interesting for us : How are we going to implement it.

-Actually nearly everything is planned at ORACLE for JAVA 10.
+Actually nearly everything is planned at ORACLE for JAVA 10. <br>
-**But** they plan to modificate the JVM's specification.
+But they plan to modificate the JVM's specification.

 ### Main reasons why we think this is bad (in fact only 1) :
 We usually want to specialize only a restricted part of our program, not the whole structure.